pilapilapp/clawbote/README.md

 ## Overview

-Clawbote is a command-line application that connects to a local Ethereum node (like Ganache) and demonstrates basic blockchain interactions.
-Currently, it retrieves and displays the latest block number.
+Clawbote is a command-line application that connects to a local Ethereum node (like Ganache) and provides basic blockchain interaction capabilities.

 ## Prerequisites